coreeng/core-platform-docs/content/app/ingress.md

 Your service will now be available over the Internet over TLS.

-To have a deeper understanding of how the Plaform Ingress feature is designed, check the [Platform Ingress Overview.](../platform/platform-ingress)
+To have a deeper understanding of how the Platform Ingress feature is designed, check the [Platform Ingress Overview.](../platform/platform-ingress)